solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_06_Query_MySQL_Workbench.md

 Follow one of the methods in the [Provision MySQL Flexible Server](03_05_Provision_MySQL_Flexible_Server.md) document to create a Flexible Server instance with a database.

-Download MySQL Workbench from the [MySQL Downloads.](https://dev.mysql.com/downloads/workbench/) This document was written using version 8.0.27.
+Download MySQL Workbench from the [MySQL Downloads.](https://dev.mysql.com/downloads/workbench/) This document was written using version 8.0.26: we recommend this version because Single Server is not compatible with 8.0.27, so 8.0.26 has the greatest flexibility.

 ## Instructions